jdiaz97/IUCNRedList.jl/README.md

 ### `species_all()`

-Total Species published, as well as their Red List Categor: Global assessments, Regional assessments.
+Total Species published, as well as their Red List Category.

 ```julia
 species_all(page::Int64)